alexanderjarvis/DubSub/README.md

 ## How to run the tests

-DubSub uses the sbt-multi-jvm plugin to perform tests across multiple JVMs and so requires a special command to run the tests:
+Just run the test command in sbt:

 ```
 $ sbt
-> multi-jvm:test
+> test
 ```

+DubSub uses the sbt-multi-jvm plugin to perform tests across multiple JVMs.